mattymo/fuel-docker-cobbler/README.md

-fuel-nailgun
+fuel-cobbler
 ============

-Docker image with Fuel UI
+Docker image with cobbler for Fuel

-### Usage

-The image exposes port 8001